apnadkarni/blt/man/mesh.rst

    BLT widgets.

-2. If you change a mesh option (such as **-x**) the widgets using the mesh object may automatically be notified.
+2. If you change a mesh option (such as **-x**) the widgets using the mesh object may automatically be updated.

 3. Meshes are reference counted.
 If you delete a mesh, its resources are not freed until no widget is using it.